EliAndrewC/l7r/setting/l7r.md

 Much like The Order itself, titles within The Order of Lord Moon have a full version and a less-incriminating abbreviated version.
 The full title is only used during sacred ceremonies and the abbreviated version is used at all other times.
 The head of The Order has the title The Master of the Lunar Way, but is referred to conversationally as "Master of the Way", allowing members to claim that they are only referring to that person as a master of the Way of Shinsei.

-1118 The Lion clan's counterattack against the city after the spring thaw was massive but uncoordinated.
+1118 The Lion Clan's counterattack against the city after the spring thaw was massive but uncoordinated.
 Akodo Arasou launched an assault from all sides, using his massive advantage in numbers to force the defenders to fight at all city gates and at every possible point of entry.

 When Lion forces broke through and established a bridgehead within the city, the Lion armies should have pulled back from their assault on other parts of the city walls to push forward into the city.
 However, there were many different Lion daimyo present, and none of them wanted to enter the city riding the coattails of a rival.
 Doji Chuto perceived this dynamic and did not order his men to fall back.
 Instead, he deployed all of his reserves to push the Lion back before they could secure their place, rather than pulling back to the inner city as most any other general would have done.
 This tactic was risky, but it succeeded at repelling the intruders and refortifying their defensive position.

 Most of the other Lion daimyo present redoubled their efforts to breach the city's defenses, far past the point where it was wise to do so, taking such heavy casualties that the entire operation ended in failure.
-Among those killed in this attempt was Akodo Arasou, the future daimyo of the Lion clan.
-After losing their general and taking such heavy losses, the Lion clan withdrew and the Crane clan kept the city.
+Among those killed in this attempt was Akodo Arasou, the future daimyo of the Lion Clan.
+After losing their general and taking such heavy losses, the Lion Clan withdrew and the Crane Clan kept the city.

-With his brother dead, Akodo Toturi was named the next daimyo of the Lion clan, and he immediately began planning the next attempt to retake Toshi Ranbo.
+With his brother dead, Akodo Toturi was named the next daimyo of the Lion Clan, and he immediately began planning the next attempt to retake Toshi Ranbo.
 Akodo Kage, Revered Sensei of the Lion Clan, and personal karo to Akodo Toturi, spent the remainder of the year recruiting peasant operatives to infiltrate the city.
 They trickled in along with the other craftsmen and laborers who flock to the city looking for work, waiting for orders.
-Most were isolated and without direct knowledge of each other, but they were all led by Matsu Hiroru, a talented pupil of Akodo Kage and brother to Matsu Tsuko, daimyo of the Matsu family.
+Most were isolated and without direct knowledge of each other, but they were all led by Matsu Hiroru, a talented pupil of Akodo Kage and brother to Matsu Tsuko, daimyo of the Matsu Family.

 During this time, the city's granaries and storehouses were largely emptied after being strained by the city's defense, and this led to riots and demonstrations by the peasantry, which prompted governor Tsume Yasujiro to declare martial law.
 Prince Hantei Fukuhachi, the Emperor's youngest adult son, was assigned to oversee the transition and provide Imperial oversight to the city's administration.
 Prince Fukuhachi was tasked primarily with ensuring that order was maintained, and that further uprisings were not permitted in the Emperor's third-largest city, a mere few hundred miles from Otosan Uchi.